crcn/programming-terms/README.md

-This is a curated list of terms, meanings, and synonyms.
-May it be a useful guide for helping you write obvious code in whatever you're working in.
+A curated list of terms used in programming.

 ## Class names